CanyonTurtle/dvhs-devteams/docs/articles/starting-robotc.md

 }
 ```

+> To run the program, make sure there is a connection to the cortex via either the A-A USB cable, or a connection to the joystick + vexnet via the [Programming Cable](https://www.vexrobotics.com/276-2186.html).

 We have just set the power level of port1 to 127 (maximum forward power).
-Understand that setting the power level on a motor port is like toggling a switch - that port will keep being 127 power until some other statement changes the power to something else.
+Setting the power level on a motor port is like toggling a switch - that port will keep being 127 power until some other statement changes the power level.

 What if we want the motor on port1 to be powered for three seconds, then reverse-powered for two seconds, then stop?